nw/varnish/readme.md

 ### backend

+Use the specified host as backend server.
+If port is not specified, the default is 8080

 ### compile

+Print VCL code compiled to C language and exit.
+Specify the VCL file to compile with the -f option (`Server.vcl`).

 ### debug

+Enables debugging mode: The parent process runs in the foreground with a CLI connection on stdin/stdout, and the child process must be started explicitly with a CLI command.
+Terminating the parent process will also terminate the child.

 ### foreground

+Run in the foreground.

 ### vcl

+Use the specified VCL configuration file instead of the builtin default.
+See vcl for details on VCL syntax.
+When no configuration is supplied varnishd will not start the cache process.

 ### group

+Specifies the name of an unprivileged group to which the child process should switch before it starts accepting connections.
+This is a shortcut for specifying the group run-time parameter.

 ### hash

+Specifies the hash algorithm.

+  - simple_list: A simple doubly-linked list.
+Not recommended for production use.
+  - classic[,buckets]: A standard hash table.
+This is the default.
+The hash key is the CRC32 of the object's URL modulo the size of the hash table.
+Each table entry points to a list of elements which share the same hash key.
+The buckets parameter specifies the number of entries in the hash table.
+The default is 16383.
+  - critbit: A self-scaling tree structure.
+The default hash algorithm in 2.1.
+In comparison to a more traditional B tree the critbit tree is almost completely lockless.

 ### id

+Specify the identity of the varnish server.
+This can be accessed using server.identity from VCL

 ### shmlog

+Specify size of shmlog file.
+Scaling suffixes like 'k', 'm' can be used up to (e)tabytes.
+Default is 80 Megabytes.
+Specifying less than 8 Megabytes is unwise.

 ### name

+Specify a name for this instance.
+Amonst other things, this name is used to construct the name of the directory in which varnishd keeps temporary files and persistent state.
+If the specified name begins with a forward slash, it is interpreted as the absolute path to the directory which should be used for this purpose.

 ### pidfile

+Write the process's PID to the specified file.

 ### param

+Set the parameter specified by param to the specified value.
+See Run-Time Parameters for a list of parameters.
+This option can be used multiple times to specify multiple parameters.

 ### secret

+Path to a file containing a secret used for authorizing access to the management port.

 ### storage

+Use the specified storage backend.
+See Storage Types for a list of supported storage types.
+This option can be used multiple times to specify multiple storage files.
+You can name the different backends.
+Varnish will then reference that backend with the given name in logs, statistics, etc.

 ### management

+Offer a management interface on the specified address and port.
+See Management Interface for a list of management commands.

 ### reverse

+Connect to this port and offer the command line interface.
+Think of it as a reverse shell.
+When running with -M and there is no backend defined the child process (the cache) will not start initially.

 ### ttl

+Specifies a hard minimum time to live for cached documents.
+This is a shortcut for specifying the default_ttl run-time parameter.

 ### user

+Specifies the name of an unprivileged user to which the child process should switch before it starts accepting connections.
+This is a shortcut for specifying the user run- time parameter.

+If specifying both a user and a group, the user should be specified first.

 ### version

+Display the version number and exit.

 ### workers

+Start at least min but no more than max worker threads with the specified idle timeout.
+This is a shortcut for specifying the thread_pool_min, thread_pool_max and thread_pool_timeout run-time parameters.

+If only one number is specified, thread_pool_min and thread_pool_max are both set to this number, and thread_pool_timeout has no effect.

 ### start